 “Smile” had a two-part problem.

-- One, it had too many threads fighting for dominance and to be completed, and it didn’t quite work.
+One, it had too many threads fighting for dominance and to be completed.

-- Two, they spent too much time setting up the concept only to rush (and in my opinion ruin) that setup by rushing the climax and conclusion (with new information) all in the final few minutes.
+Two, they spent too much time setting up the concept only to rush (and in my opinion ruin) that setup with new rising action, the climax, and conclusion (with new information) all in the final few minutes.

 “Smile” kicks off with the Doctor taking Bill to some point in the future of mankind.
-They’re on some planet half the universe away where, according to the Doctor, a ship full of humans are on the way to colonize it.
+They’re on a planet half the universe away, where, according to the Doctor, a ship full of humans are on the way to colonize it.